themeliskalomoiros/Memogame/README.md

 ![MemoGame](https://lh3.googleusercontent.com/rZvMyKCF3DBUoxQMZeEgLNca9fitC47yKwC2ad2Vt2HMqmAbrai6DJTNjhtXa5s2WH4=s180-rw)

-# Memogame

-*The adoring pair matching game.
-Play any of the 200 games in 3 different modes!
-Save your progress and compete with other players*.
+# Memogame: The Adoring Pair-Matching Game

+Dive into the world of Memogame, a captivating pair-matching game available on Google Play.
+Beat the scores of others across more than 200 different tracks.

 ## Getting Started

-Take a look at the source code of [Memogame](https://youtu.be/n8norW30WDA) for Android.
-Feel free to download the app from [GooglePlay](https://play.google.com/store/apps/details?id=sk3m3l1io.duisburg.memogame).
+Explore the source code of [Memogame](https://youtu.be/n8norW30WDA) for Android.
+Download the app from [Google Play](https://play.google.com/store/apps/details?id=sk3m3l1io.duisburg.memogame) to embark on your memory-matching journey.

 ## Built With

 * Java / Android
 * [MVC](https://www.techyourchance.com/mvc-android-1/)

-## Authors

-* **Themelis Kalomoiros**
+* Firebase - Empowering online score saving for global competitions.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.